Reaching the Marginalized Majority: Access and Success for Nontraditional Students

 *NEW* Undergraduate Programs:

-> Information Systems (AS) – First cohort is scheduled for the spring of 23
+> Information Systems (AS) – The first cohort is scheduled for the spring of 24.

-> Physical Therapist Assistant (AS) – The first cohort will start January 11th, 2023
+> Physical Therapist Assistant (AS) – The second cohort will start in January of 2024.

 Effective October 25, 2022, Southern Nazarene University has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: firstname.lastname@example.org)